ONSdigital/dp/MODULES.md

 ```
 It should also create `go.sum` file.

-If you need specific version of dependencies you can edit this file with the specific versions you require.
+If you need specific version of a dependency you can edit this file as required.
 See the
-[Golang Modules guide](https://blog.golang.org/using-go-modules) for details on versioning.
+[Golang Modules guide](https://blog.golang.org/using-go-modules) for details on how versioning is handles in Go Modules.

-If you run the tests for you module now you should see output similar too:
+If you run the tests for your module you should see output similar too:
 ```
     $ go test ./...
     go: finding <SOME_DEPENDENCY> vX.X.X